virtmerlin/mglab-share-eks/demos/08-aws-irsa-oidc-review/demo.md

-## 09-aws-authenticator-review
+## 08-aws-irsa-oidc-review
 #### GIVEN:
   - A developer desktop with docker & git installed (AWS Cloud9)
-  - An EKS cluster created via eksctl from demo 04-create-advanced-cluster-eksctl-existing-vpc
+  - An EKS cluster created via eksctl from demo 03-create-advanced-cluster-eksctl-existing-vpc
-  - An AWS CodeBuild project in an AWS CodePipeline has been authorized to deploy a workload
+  - The AWS Load Balancer Controller has been installed using IRSA

 #### WHEN:
   - I install the rbac-lookup plugin via Krew

 #### THEN:
-  - I will be able to view the mapping of an IAM role to a K8s User (AuthN)
+  - I will be able to view the OIDC mapping of a K8s service account to an IAM Role (outbound IAM AuthN & AuthZ)
-  - I will be able to see the K8s RBAC Bindings (AuthZ)
+  - I will be able to see the K8s RBAC Bindings (internal K8s RBAC AuthZ)

 #### SO THAT:
-  - I can see how an external IAM user/role can be Authorized to do things inside of an eks cluster
+  - I can see how a K8s RBAC sa (service account) can be AuthZ to perform actions on AWS resources.

 #### [Return to Main Readme](https://github.com/virtmerlin/mglab-share-eks#demos)